SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/file.md

 Creates a new file entry associated with form's field.
 By making this call you basically "request permission" to upload a file.
 In return, you are provided with upload credentials (url, form fields, etc.).<br>
 Note that in order to actually "include" file as form field's value, creating and uploading file is not enough.
- You must then submit a form with file id as a value of corresponding form field.
+ You must then submit a form with file ID as a value of corresponding form field.

 If file created but not uploaded, it will be deleted after date/time specified in "expires" response field.
  If file uploaded but not included as form field's value, it will be deleted on next form submission.